-• They are highly specialized and it takes time to learn how to do them.
-Anytime a practice area is difficult to learn, and it takes time to do so, the law firm cannot train its generalist attorneys to do the work and they need to hire someone who knows how to do the work.
-If you are in a practice area like this, you are less of a "commodity" than if you are simply a generalist; this makes you more marketable to the law firms that have work.
+They are highly specialized, and it takes time to learn how to do them.
+Anytime a practice area is difficult to learn, and it takes time to do so, the law firm cannot train its generalist attorneys to do the work, and they need to hire someone who knows how to do the work.
+If you are in a practice area like this, you are less of a "commodity" than if you are simply a generalist.
+This makes you more marketable to the law firms that have work.
+There are fewer of you, and because of this your educational qualifications and experience become even less important.
+It may also be more difficult to find these sorts of positions--but if you are in a niche practice area, you are benefitted in that there are fewer of you.

-• Law firms hiring in these practice areas tend to have steady, recurring work from institutional clients.
+Law firms hiring in these practice areas tend to have steady, recurring work from institutional clients.
 You will have the most success as a lateral attorney if you are doing work that is recurring in nature and is unlikely to go away.
 The problem with many practice areas is that the work can go away.
-Litigation cases can settle, real estate can slow down when interest rates change-and so forth.
+Litigation cases can settle, real estate can slow down when interest rates change--and so forth.
 When law firms have recurring work, this means there is no risk when hiring you and they can even profitably ease you into being a service partner or counsel role to service these clients as you get more senior.
 If an attorney is in healthcare, the firm may have existing hospitals and managed care organizations that consistently send it work.
 If the attorney is in a practice area like ERISA, the law firm may have some strong institutional clients that send it work.
 The same goes for a practice area like immigration.